securelyfitz/opentaxus/docs/GAME.md

 challenges to that expectation.

-If you think you have managed to defeat these protection, please find @securelyfitz in the BSidesSF slack.
+If you think you have managed to defeat these protection, please find @securelyfitz online.
 You will be expected to show a PoC.

-Access to the BSidesSF slack can be found in the nav of the [BSidesSF Website](https://bsidessf.org).